 Better Cooler = Lower Temperature + Higher Overclocking

-So if your graphics card cooling is good then you can push your graphics card GPU to much higher frequencies and get the more performance out of it.
-You can also overclock the video memory of your graphics card but generally it does not have that much effect on the performance of graphics card compared to GPU overclocking.
+So if your graphics card cooling is good then you can push your graphics card GPU to much higher frequencies and get more performance out of it.
+You can also overclock the video memory of your graphics card but generally, it does not have that much effect on the performance of the graphics card compared to GPU overclocking.

 Also Read: Best Aftermarket Coolers for Graphics Cards

-Power Phase is also an important factor that governs the overclocking potential and stability of graphics card.
-It is a very technical term and may be hard to understand for some users, but here i am going to explain it in the easiest manner.
-AC Current travel in form of sine waves and the difference between each sine wave is known as phase.
-A single phase system has only one sine wave and it has phase difference of 360 degrees whereas a three phase system or power supply has three sine waves and the difference between two peaks is 120 degrees or they are separated by an angle of 120 degrees each.
-This results in cleaner power, stable voltages and better load carrying capacity.
-So a graphics card with more phases means it has more VRMs (Voltage Regulator Modules) and thus can be overclocked to higher frequencies without putting load on the transistors and VRMs.
-With more phases you can push more voltage to GPU for higher clocking without worrying too much about the stability of the graphics card and temperature of the VRMs.
-Graphics Cards with more power phases tends to be expensive compared to the graphics cards with lesser power phases.
-Below you can see a three phase power system.
+Power Phase is also an important factor that governs the overclocking potential and stability of graphics cards.
+It is a very technical term and may be hard to understand for some users, but here I am going to explain it in the easiest manner.
+AC Current travel in the form of sine waves and the difference between each sine wave is known as a phase.
+A single-phase system has only one sine wave and it has a phase difference of 360 degrees whereas a three-phase system or power supply has three sine waves and the difference between two peaks is 120 degrees or they are separated by an angle of 120 degrees each.
+This results in cleaner power, stable voltages, and better load carrying capacity.
+So a graphics card with more phases means it has more VRMs (Voltage Regulator Modules) and thus can be overclocked to higher frequencies without putting the load on the MOSFETs and VRMs.

 More Power Phases = Better Stability during Overclocking + Higher Overclocking + Constant Power Delivery + More Stable Voltage + Less Ripple and Jitters

 Power Phases for graphics cards are expressed as X + Y notation.
-Here X is the power phases for GPU and Y corresponds to the power phases for memory or memory controller.
-For example a graphics card having 8 + 2 Power Phases means it has 8 power phases for GPU and 2 power phases for VRAM or Video Memory.
-So a graphics card with 12+2 power phase will have higher and stable overclock compared to graphics card with 7+2 power phase, even with graphics cards having same GPU and memory configuration.
+Here X is the power phase for GPU and Y corresponds to the power phases for memory or memory controller.
+For example, a graphics card having 8 + 2 Power Phases means it has 8 power phases for GPU and 2 power phases for VRAM or Video Memory.
+So a graphics card with a 12+2 power phase will have a higher and more stable overclock compared to a graphics card with a 7+2 power phase, even with graphics cards having the same GPU and memory configuration.

 Advantages of More Power Phases